PRESSERtech Client Review: Stage 2 Takes AMG GTS from “Restrained” to “Maniacal Demon”

 Excitement & Passion of the Mercedes AMG GTS Edition

-30 minutes quickly turned into 60, then 90 while cruising around with no destination in mind… Time seemed to completely escape me in my “new” car.
+30 minutes quickly turned into 60, then 90 while cruising around with no destination in mind… Time seemed to completely escape me in my “new” car thanks to the stage 2 tune.
 I felt that sense of excitement and passion that I thought was long gone.

 Upshifts and downshifts were more purposeful and deliberate.
 The car accelerated like a speeding freight train… pulling harder and harder, faster and faster all the way up to redline.
 Actually, brutal would be the best way to describe it.
 Stomp the pedal and you are instantly pitched back in your seat like a limp rag doll.